Zed Shaw: Opposition to Python 3

-Shaw has a long-standing rant opposing Python 3, where he finds the new string type difficult to use, and as a result believes it should not be adopted.
-Nonetheless, in February 2017 he published a first draft of Learn Python 3 The Hard Way.
+Shaw has a long-standing rant opposing Python 3, where he finds the new string type difficult to use, and as a result he believes that it should not be adopted.
+Nonetheless, in February 2017, he published a first draft of Learn Python 3 The Hard Way.

 He stated in November 2016 that "Python 3 is not Turing complete" due to claims from Python project developers that Python 2 code cannot be made to run in the Python 3 VM.
 This statement has drawn a lot of criticism.

 Criticism of certain behaviors within startup culture

 Shaw has spoken about the amounts of vague and misleading information that is pervasive in the startup and entrepreneur culture, particularly concerning self-proclaimed startup advisors or entrepreneurship "gurus", having demonstrated publicly how some notable figures in the industry appear to speak and provide advice from a background of success that they never actually attained.

 Shaw is also behind an initiative entitled "Programming, Motherfucker", whose manifesto claims that programmers are "tired of being told we're socially awkward idiots who need to be manipulated to work in a forced pair programming chain gang."